 Here’s how to get started if you’d like to work with me.

-This means that if either of us recognize that you are experiencing a problem that would benefit from psychotherapy, I will attempt to refer you to more fitting resources.
+This means that if either of us recognize that you are experiencing a mental health problem that would benefit from psychotherapy, I will attempt to refer you to more fitting resources, and I may need to suspend our coaching relationship until the mental health problem has been resolved.
 Coaching is not a substitute for professional advice by legal, medical, or other qualified professionals, nor is it a substitute for mental health treatment.

 I also ask you to inform me of any psychological or psychiatric treatment you undergo during the course of our work so that I will not inadvertently interfere with that treatment.
 In most cases, coaching should wait until treatment is complete.